LoRaConnect: Unlocking HTTP Potential on LoRa Backbones for Remote Areas and Ad-Hoc Networks: Related Work

 \subsection{Synthesis}

-The works in the literature portray the advancement in wireless networks and LPWANs.
-However, a large number of the works in the related literature are mainly simulation-based.
-Moreover, they fail to address the requirements in remote regions that lack critical infrastructure.
-There is a lack of systems and methods for enabling commonly used protocols, such as HTTP, over long-range and low-power networks.
-Additionally, the related works do not provide details of content caching in LoRa networks to enhance access times.
+Although there have been significant advancements in wireless networks and LPWANs as witnessed in the literature, we found several lacunae.
+A large number of the works in the literature are simulation-based, and they fail to address the requirements in remote and disconnected regions that lack critical infrastructure.
+There is a lack of systems and methods for enabling the access of commonly used protocols, such as HTTP, over long-range and low-power networks such as LoRa.
+Additionally, the related works do not provide details of content caching in resource-constrained LoRa networks to enhance access times.}}